The Bromic Tungsten Smart Heat 500 Series Natural Gas patio heater

 Once installed, you’ll have a permanent, reliable, instant heat source for your outdoor space.
 You won’t have to worry about running out of gas or having to refill a Propane tank.
 This will save you time and money in the long run.

-Wall and ceiling-mounted styles of natural gas patio heaters require an electrical supply, along with the gas supply, to work.
-Most can plug into a standard wall outlet, but you may need to have the proper wiring installed by a licensed professional.
+Wall and ceiling-mounted Natural Gas patio heaters will need an electrical supply and a gas supply to work.
+Most models plug into a standard wall outlet, but you may need to have the proper wiring installed by an electrician.

-A typical full-size natural gas patio heater will produce 40,000 BTUs and will distribute heat to an area up to 20-feet in diameter (314 sq ft).
+A typical full-sized Natural Gas patio heater can create about 40,000 BTUs and will distribute heat to an area up to 20 ft. in diameter, or about 314 sq. ft.

-The exact heating range and output will depend on the design of the patio heater and the wind conditions.
+The exact heating range and output depends on your patio heater design and wind conditions in your area.

 Cost of Using Natural Gas Heaters